World Population hits 8 billion, creating many challenges

 Still, experts say the bigger threat to the environment is consumption, which is highest in developed countries not undergoing big population increases.

-“Global evidence shows that a small portion of the world’s people use most of the Earth’s resources and produce most of its greenhouse gas emissions,” said Poornima Muttreja, executive director of the Population Foundation of India.
+“Global evidence shows that a small portion of the world’s people use most of the Earth’s resources and produce most of its greenhouse gas emissions,” said Poonam Muttreja, executive director of the Population Foundation of India.
 “Over the past 25 years, the richest 10% of the global population has been responsible for more than half of all carbon emissions.”

 According to the U.N., the population in sub-Saharan Africa is growing at 2.5% per year — more than three times the global average.
 Some of that can be attributed to people living longer, but family size remains the driving factor.
 Women in sub-Saharan Africa on average have 4.6 births, twice the current global average of 2.3.